Children's Justice Center

 Protecting Children is Everyone’s Responsibility!

 “Reason to Believe” does not mean that you must prove a child is being abused or neglected.
 It is the role of the investigators (law enforcement officer or Protective Service worker) to investigate and establish proof.
-The investigation should be conducted in a confidential and sensitive manner.

 “Reason to Believe” does not mean that you must prove a child is being abused or neglected.
 It is the role of the investigators (law enforcement officer or Protective Service worker) to investigate and establish proof.
-The investigation should be conducted in a confidential and sensitive manner.

-Philosophies of the CJC:
+Purpose of the CJC:

-- To provide a comfortable, child-friendly atmosphere for abuse children to receive coordinated services during the investigative process.
+- To provide a comfortable, child-friendly atmosphere for children to receive coordinated services during the investigative process.

 - To decrease secondary trauma that may be caused by the criminal justice and child protection system.

-- To minimize through coordinated efforts the number of times a child may be interviewed.
+- To minimize, through coordinated efforts, the number of times a child may be interviewed.

 - To provide training for professionals.